Coiot/cbr-main/src/albums/episode2.md

     while it certainly whetted the appetite, things are about to get spicy and substantial.
     We’ll be seeing wars, religions and soon-to-be infamous settles, I’m sure.
 This is Lacsirax Ariscal, power ranker, cartographer and fan since Mk.
-1. Let’s get stuck in.</p><p>Coiot‘note: This episode's cover comes to us by Jru, who makes a sudden reappearance on the sub.
+1. Let’s get stuck in.</p><p>Coiot‘s note: This episode's cover comes to us through the fine talents of Jru, who makes a sudden reappearance on the sub.
 Warm Greetings.</p>"
 - scene_number: "2"
   scene_title: OC of the Week
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene02.jpg